knative/serving/community/ROLES.md

 All members are encouraged to help with the code review burden, although each PR must be reviewed by an official [Approver](#approver).

-When reviewing, should focus on code quality and correctness, including testing and factoring.

-May also review for more holistic issues, but not a requirement.
+When reviewing, members should focus on code quality and correctness, including testing and factoring.
+Members may also review for more holistic issues, but this is not a requirement.

 ### Requirements